hville/data-dag/readme.md

 # data-dag

-*directed acylic graph with row or column data fields*
+*directed acylic graph with row or column data fields in under 2kb gzip, no dependencies*

 ## Example